dprvig/dotfiles/README.md

-# Josh Miller Dot Files
+# Josh Miller's Dot Files

 These are my personal dotfiles which I use to customize my system.
 I have based many of these files on [Holman's dotfile setup](https://github.com/holman/dotfiles).